An air cut-off tool, also known as a pneumatic cut-off tool, operates using compressed air as its power source. Here's an overview of how it works:

 Power Source:

-The primary source of power for an air cut-off tool is compressed air.
+air cut-off tool is compressed air.
 It requires a connected air compressor to supply the necessary pressurized air for operation.

 Air Inlet: